FH-Potsdam/README-example/README.md

 ![and also gif animations](images/anim.gif)
 ![it is also possible to add images from external sources](https://octodex.github.com/images/octobiwan.jpg)

+You can not add videos directly.
+These will have to be on vimeo.com or youtube.com.

 ##Prerequisite

 >something that is required in advance; "Latin was a prerequisite for admission"